-What Can a Handyman Do in Springville, Utah?
+What Can a Handyman Do Without a License in Springville, Utah?

 In Utah, most paid “handyman” work is considered contracting and generally requires a Utah contractor license unless you fit a narrow exemption.
 Utah’s common handyman exemption is for small jobs under a set dollar cap (labor + materials) and does not allow you to perform work that requires a separate trade license (electrical/plumbing/HVAC) or to pull permits as a contractor.
 In Springville (Utah County), you should also expect to obtain a City business license even if you are exempt from state contractor licensing for small jobs.